 The following Corporate practice note provides comprehensive and up to date legal information covering:

-This Market Tracker Trend Report, AGM season 2018, analyses the latest market practice and trends emerging from the FTSE 350 annual general meeting (AGM) season 2018.
+This Market Tracker Trend Report, AGM season 2019, examines the latest market practice and trends emerging from the FTSE 350 annual general meeting (AGM) season 2019.

-an in-depth look at diversity disclosures in the annual report, encompassing both gender and ethnicity
+an in-depth look at board diversity statistics and disclosures, encompassing both gender and ethnicity

-details of significant shareholder opposition to resolutions and the development of public disclosures regarding shareholder dissent following th
+an assessment of significant shareholder opposition to resolutions and the development of public disclosures regarding shareholder dissent following the implementation of the Investment Association’s public register in December 2017

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.